 "I had a parent that was upset that their child experienced exclusion from Spanish class.
 This exclusion was due to their IEP and special services scheduling.
 The student went to speech and social work during my Spanish class.
 This fact didn't stop the parent from showing frustration with me, so I was sure to find time to sit down and speak with her, and show that I heard her frustration.
 I asked our principal to join us, and we were able to figure out a better schedule for the following semester that would allow her child to attend Spanish class as well as have his minutes in speech and social work per his IEP.
 By showing I understood her frustration and was willing to work with her, she immediately softened and was thrilled that we were so receptive to her concerns."

 "I'm not bothered anymore by rude or angry passengers.
-My experience as a cab driver in a heavily-populated area has taught me how to deal with frustrations brought about by traffic, the rush hour, and other emergencies."
+My experience as a cab driver in a heavily-populated area has taught me how to deal with frustrations brought about by traffic, the rush hour, personal emergencies, or intoxication."

 "One time, there was a woman who was complaining that she didn't get her order yet and that she had been waiting for 40 minutes.
 She was really yelling at the top of her lungs, which naturally stressed me and my staff out.
 I stayed calm though and reminded myself that nobody should have to wait that long and that I wouldn't want my mother waiting that long.
 I apologized to her and asked her what the problem was.
 I acknowledged that it should never have happened, and then I gave her what she needed.
 On top of that, I gave her a credit on her next order, that way she'll be encouraged to come back and give us another chance to give her good service."